Muggyfox1/Kid-Quote-Book-API/README.md

 - If you are an editor for the book, you can do this
 1. Press "Check for Update"
 2. If "Download Updated Book" appears, press it
-  a.  it will update that book, adding new data to what you have.
+-  it will update that book, adding new data to what you have.
 3. Press "Upload Updated Book"
-  a. now all the data you have in that book locally is uploaded.
+- now all the data you have in that book locally is uploaded.

 ### To Share
 #### On your phone:
 1. Go to the books page
 2. Press "Export Book to file"
 3. In the dialog
-  a.
-Press the book name to choose what book to export
+- Press the book name to choose what book to export
-  b. if you want to let the person you're sharing this with to also upload new quotes, check the "Allow online editing" checkbox.
+- if you want to let the person you're sharing this with to also upload new quotes, check the "Allow online editing" checkbox.
 4. Press Export
 5. A confirmatino dialog appears, letting you know it's been exported.
 6. Find the exported file in your phones documents (internal storage/documents/*BookName *Date.json)